Ryan Mougenel

-Ryan Mougenel (born March 2, 1976) is a Canadian former professional ice hockey right winger.
-As of 2021, he is the head coach of the Providence Bruins of the American Hockey League.
+Ryan Mougenel (born March 2, 1976) is a Canadian ice hockey coach and former player who is currently an assistant coach of the Vancouver Canucks of the National Hockey League (NHL).

 Mougenel played six seasons of professional ice hockey, including winning the 2003 Kelly Cup as a member of the Atlantic City Boardwalk Bullies.
 Mougenel is also a member of a business trio with NHLers Keith and Wayne Primeau, operating the Durham Hockey Institute in Toronto and owning the Whitby Fury of the Central Canadian Hockey League.

 Playing career

 Junior career

 Mougenel began his junior career in 1993 with the Owen Sound Platers.
 Mougenel would appear in 53 games and score 3 goals and 8 assists in his rookie season.
 The following season, Mougenel increased his output, scoring 11 goals and 18 assists in 66 games.
 In the 1995–96 season, Owen Sound would trade Mougenel to the Kitchener Rangers three games into the season.

 Mougenel saw an explosion in production with Kitchener, scoring 30 goals and 24 assists in 60 games in the regular season and added eight goals and five assists in 12 playoff games in his first season with the team.
 In his final juniors season, Mougenel recorded 38 goals and 33 assists in 61 games for Kitchener during the regular season and scored five goals and four assists in 13 playoff games, as Kitchener reached the J. Ross Robertson Cup semifinals.